Early learning and childcare inspections

-All staff should receive the pre-inspection questionnaire.
+All staff working in the setting should receive the link to the pre-inspection questionnaire.

 We define partners within 'How good is our early learning and childcare?' to include all individuals or organisations that deliver learning and contribute to the life and work of the setting.
-They may include community learning and development services, colleges, universities, employers, third sector, community organisations and libraries.
-All those who work in partnership with your setting should be sent the link to the pre-inspection questionnaire.
+This may include community learning and development services, colleges, universities, employers, third sector, community organisations and libraries.
+All those who work in partnership with your setting should be sent the link to the pre‑inspection questionnaire.

 Distributing the links